sanbee/parafeed/UserDoc.md

   * `GDOC:` `GDOC` must point to the standard directory where documents explaining the various off-line data analysis programs are kept.
 The `explain` command will first look for the explanation file in the local directory and then in the directory specified by this variable.
 The name of the explanation file is constructed by appending the suffix `".doc"` to the application name.

-  * `GERR, GOUT:` `GERR` and `GOUT` variables are used when the application is run using the `gob` command (see section on **USER COMMANDS**).
+  * `GERR, GOUT:` `GERR` and `GOUT` variables are used when the application is run using the `gob` command (see section on [User Commands](https://github.com/sanbee/parafeed/blob/wiki/UserDoc.md#user-commands)).
 The standard output of the application will be redirected to the file specified by `GOUT` while the standard error stream will be redirected to the file specified by `GERR`.
 By default, these variables are set to `/dev/null`.

   * `GCONF`: Some applications may load frequently used setting for some keywords.
 These values are loaded as constants of the interactive shell and can be stored in a configuration file.
-Their values can be transfered to the application keywords by referring to their value by '$' mechanism (see section on **De-referencing Mechanism**).
+Their values can be transfered to the application keywords by referring to their value by '$' mechanism (see section on [De-referencing Mechanism](https://github.com/sanbee/parafeed/blob/wiki/UserDoc.md#de-referencing-mechanism)).
 The path of the directory containing these configuration files is specified by the environment variable `GCONF`.
 The configuration filename is constructed by appending the suffix "`.config`" to the application name.
 If `GCONF` is not defined, the application looks in the directory specified by `GDOC`.
 If this variable is also not defined, or the configuration file is not found, the application will look for the configuration file in the current directory.

-  * `EDITOR`:`EDITOR` environment variable is used to specify the name of the text editor to be used in the `edit` command (see section on **User Commands**).
+  * `EDITOR`:`EDITOR` environment variable is used to specify the name of the text editor to be used in the `edit` command (see section on [User Commands](https://github.com/sanbee/parafeed/blob/wiki/UserDoc.md#user-commands)).
 The default editor is `emacs`.

   * `GDEFAULTS`: The default values of keywords can be saved in "defaults file".  `GDEFAULTS` variable specifies the directory where these files are stored.
 Such a file can be automatically loaded by the applications upon startup.
 The defaults file name is constructed by appending the suffix "`.def`" to the application name.